pdm-project/pdm/CONTRIBUTING.md

 ```

 PDM uses `black` coding style and `isort` for sorting import statements, if you are not following them,
-the CI will fail and your Pull Request will not be merged.
+the CI will fail, and your Pull Request will not be merged.